-Efforts are being made within the gamma-ray community to define unified standards for higher level data ready for distribution [27, 28]; namely, the standards are based on the widespread FITS file format, which is not only used for images, but also for a large variety of scientific data.
-In particular, the CTA data level 3 (DL3) is identified as the quality data to be delivered to basic users.
-It will consist in FITS files containing lists of well reconstructed gamma-like events along with associated instrumental response characterizations and any necessary technical data for science analysis [20].
-DL3 is the first data level being nearly independent of the particularities of the detector.
+Following the path defined by the Fermi experiment [30], efforts are being made within the gamma-ray community to define unified standards for higher level data ready for distribution [31, 32].
+The proposed standards are based on the widespread FITS file format, which is not only used for images, but also for a large variety of scientific data.
+In particular, the CTA data level 3 (DL3) is identified as the lowest high-level data to be delivered to basic users.
+It will consist in FITS files containing lists of well reconstructed gamma-like events along with associated instrumental response characterizations and any necessary technical data for science analysis [23].
+DL3 is the first data level being nearly independent of the particularities of the detector and thus the most suitable for science analysis.

-In addition, current IACT observatories are integrating into the VO framework and already making available their final science products and legacy observatory data (e.g., light curves, spectra and source catalogues) in formats compliant with VO tools [29, 30].
+In addition, current IACT observatories are integrating themselves into the VO framework and already making available their final science products and some legacy observatory data (e.g., light curves, spectra and source catalogues) in formats compliant with VO tools [33, 34].
 The final goal is to allow scientists to do multi-messenger astronomical studies by combining data from different facilities in a single analysis.
-In fact, CTA is intended to work as a "standard" astronomical observatory and a full VO participant.
+In fact, CTA is intended to work as a "standard", fully VO compliant astronomical observatory.

 Neutrino observatories are also making their high-level data available.
-ANTARES has made public an ASCII table containing the data set for its 2007-2010 search for cosmic neutrino point sources [31].
-The IceCube collaboration has also built a web page from which several data sets associated to journal papers can be downloaded [32], where event lists and most auxiliary data (e.g., background distributions) are provided in ASCII tables, whereas some other data are in HDF5 format [33].
-Remarkably, IceCube also provides lower level data (i.e., calibrated data without reconstructions) in an open format based on python along with appropriate analysis tools [34].
+ANTARES has made public an ASCII table containing the data set for its 2007-2010 search for cosmic neutrino point sources [35].
+The IceCube collaboration has also built a web page from which several data sets associated to journal papers can be downloaded [36], where event lists and most auxiliary data (e.g., background distributions) are provided in ASCII tables, whereas some other data are in HDF5 format [37].
+Remarkably, IceCube also provides lower level data (i.e., calibrated data without reconstructions) in an open format based on python along with appropriate analysis tools [38].
 Both ANTARES and IceCube (and later KM3NeT) participate in multi-messenger networks by sending alert messages in VOEvent format, as will be discussed in section 7.